ldebruijn/graphql-protect/docs/protections/persisted_operations.md

 # ...

 persisted_operations:
-  # Enable or disable the feature, enabled by default
+  # Enable or disable the feature, disabled by default
   enabled: false
   # Fail unknown operations, disable this feature to allow unknown operations to reach your GraphQL API
   reject_on_failure: true
-  # Store is the location on local disk where graphql-protect can find the persisted operations, it loads any `*.json` files on disk
-  store: "./store"
+  # Loader decides how persisted operations are loaded, see loader chapter for more details
+  loader:
+    # Type of loader to use
+    type: disk
+    # Location to load persisted operations from
+    location: ./store
+    # Whether to reload persisted operations periodically
     reload:
       enabled: true
-    # The interval in which the local store dir is read and refreshes the internal state
+      # The interval in which the persisted operations are refreshed
-    interval: 5m
+      interval: 5m0s
-    # The timeout for the remote operation
+      # The timeout for the refreshing operation
       timeout: 10s
-  remote:
-    # Load persisted operations from a GCP Cloud Storage bucket.
-    # Will look at all the objects in the bucket and try to load any object with a `.json` extension
-    gcp_bucket: ""

 # ...
 ```

 ## How it works

-`graphql-protect` looks at the `store` location on local disk to find any `*.json` files it can parse for persisted operations.
+`graphql-protect` looks at the location specified for the `loader` and looks for any `*.json` files it can parse for persisted operations.

-It can be configured to look at this directory and reload based on the files on local disk.
+These loaders can be specified to look at local directories, or remote locations like GCP buckets.

-Additionally, it can be configured to fetch operations from a remote location onto the local disk.
+`graphql-protect` will load the persisted operations from the location and update its internal state with any new operations.

+## Loader

+Currently we have support for the following loaders, specified by the `type` field in the loader configuration:

+* `local` - load persisted operations from local file system, this is the default strategy
+* `gcp` - load persisted operations from a GCP bucket
+* `noop` - no persisted operations are loaded.
+This is the strategy applied when an unknown type is supplied.

 ## Parsing Structure